 In olden days, players drew their circles in the dirt using a toe, a finger, or a stick.
 Some liked to carry a special circle-drawing tool.
 Plastic circles were introduced about 2005 and quickly became popular.
 Today, you can buy plastic circles online from Petanque America or Decathlon.
 They work well, but some of them are more expensive than they should be, and because of their bulky shape they can be expensive to ship.
 That’s why players often choose to to make their own.

-FIPJP rules specify that the (inside) diameter of a plastic throwing circle should be 50 centimeters.
-Using this number and the magic of π we get a circumference of 157 centimeters.
-That’s 62″, or almost exactly 5’2″.
+FIPJP rules specify that the inside diameter of a plastic throwing circle should be 50 centimeters.
+The circumference of such a circle is 157 centimeters, which is equal to 62″ or 5’2″.

-Unfortunately, the tubing that I had bought had been coiled into small tight loops at the hardware store.
+Unfortunately, the first kind of tubing that I bought had been coiled into small tight loops at the hardware store.
 The tubing always wanted to return to those tight little loops and my circle refused to be truly circular.

-I went back to the hardware store and found some tubing that had been coiled into larger, looser loops.
-It was made out of (I think) 3/8″ PVC.
-When I made a throwing circle from it, the shape was very nearly an exact geometric circle.
+So I went back to the hardware store and found a smaller size of polyethylene (PE) tubing (5/16″ outer diameter, 3/16″ inner diameter) that had been coiled into larger, looser loops.
+(The cost was about $3.00.)
+When I made a throwing circle from it, the cirlce kept its proper circular shape.
+The final product works well.